beaconpancakes/site/src/projects/2004000-ForestTroll.md

   - ink
 ---

-Illustration of a forest troll for a personal comic project that never was finished.
-Some sketches still show how it was to be an adventure with vikings and trolls.
+This illustration is a forest troll that I made for a personal comic project that came to nothing.
+I still have some sketches which show how it was to be an adventure with Vikings and trolls.
+I love all the branches and leaves which grow in him: it is almost like he was a living piece of the woods.